-Our Financial Services Litigation team also regularly defends against suits brought by various governmental entities such as state attorney generals, as well as CPFB investigations.
+Our Financial Services Litigation team also regularly defends against suits brought by various governmental entities such as state attorney generals, as well as Consumer Financial Protection Bureau ("CFPB") investigations.
 The Financial Services Litigation team has offices in the most litigious venues in the country, including South Florida, Alabama, and Mississippi.

 Burr & Forman has extensive experience defending auto finance claims.
-This experiences ranges from defending state law law claims involving wrongful repossession, intentional tort and contract claims to federal claims alleging violations of the Fair Credit Reporting Act ("FCRA"), Truth in Lending Act ("TILA"), and Telephone Consumer Protection Act ("TCPA") as well as numerous other alleged violations of state and federal law.
+This experience ranges from defending state law claims involving wrongful repossession, intentional tort and contract claims to federal claims alleging violations of the Fair Credit Reporting Act ("FCRA"), Truth in Lending Act ("TILA"), and Telephone Consumer Protection Act ("TCPA") as well as numerous other alleged violations of state and federal law.
 Burr & Forman attorneys also have significant experience enforcing arbitration agreements contained in retail sales installment contracts.
-Burr & Forman's attorneys specializing in this area of the law have experience defending these type claims not only in the five states Burr has offices but also Louisiana, Oklahoma, South Carolina, Kentucky, and Arkansas
+Not only do our attorneys defend our clients against these claims in our southeastern footprint, but in highly litigious states such as Louisiana, Oklahoma, South Carolina, Kentucky, and Arkansas as well.

 Banking and Credit Card

-Burr & Forman has considerable experience representing and advising banking institutions in litigation.
-The firm's experience includes representing and advising commercial and consumer lenders, finance companies, credit unions, mortgage lenders and servicers and credit card issuers.
-The firm has served as local, regional, and national trial and arbitration counsel on behalf of its banking and financial service clients in matters within and outside the Firm's present five-state footprint.
+Burr & Forman's banking and credit card litigation experience includes representing and advising commercial and consumer lenders, finance companies, credit unions, mortgage lenders and servicers, and credit card issuers.
+The firm serves as local, regional, and national trial and arbitration counsel on behalf of its banking and financial service clients in matters within and outside of our five state footprint.

 Burr attorneys have handled a broad array of litigation matters on behalf of its banking and financial service clients, including class actions, individual matters, and governmental and Attorney General investigations involving lending disputes, breach of contract, alleged lender and servicer misconduct, unauthorized asset transfers, actions to recover from principals or guarantors, bankruptcy procedures and practices and bankruptcy advisory proceedings.
 Our experience includes litigation involving FCRA, FDCPA, FCBA, TILA, Regulation Z, Truth-in-Savings Act, Electronic Funds and Transfer Act, E-sign and Uniform Electronic Transactions Act, Gramm-Leech-Bliley Act, RICO, HOLA, TCPA, DIDMCA, HOEPA, state predatory lending laws, state privacy laws, state UDAP laws, and federal preemption of state law causes of action.